Final Fight

-Final Fight is a series of beat 'em up video games by Capcom, which began with the arcade release of Final Fight in 1989.
-Set in the fictional Metro City, the games focus on a group of heroic vigilantes who fight against the control and various threats of criminal gangs, primarily the Mad Gear Gang.
-The series has sold 3.2 million units worldwide as of December 31, 2019.
+Final Fight is a series of beat 'em up video games by Japanese publisher Capcom, which began with the arcade release of Final Fight in 1989.
+Set in the fictional Metro City, within the Street Fighter universe, the games focus on a group of heroic vigilantes who fight against the control and various threats of criminal gangs, primarily the Mad Gear Gang.
+The series has sold 3.2 million units worldwide as of June 30, 2023.

 Video games

 Final Fight series

 The original Final Fight was directed by Yoshiki Okamoto, and released on arcades.
 It was followed by two sequels for the SNES: Final Fight 2 in 1993 and Final Fight 3 (Final Fight Tough in Japan) in 1995.
 The sequels were produced specifically for the home console market by Capcom's consumer division (led by Tokuro Fujiwara) with no preceding arcade versions.
 The original Final Fight for the SNES included the playable characters Haggar and Cody but did not include Guy, and also omitted the two-player feature; an updated 1992 release, Final Fight Guy, included Guy but not Cody, but still lacked the two-player feature.
 A parody of the original game, titled Mighty Final Fight, was released for the NES and featured childlike "super deformed" or "chibi" versions of the original Final Fight characters.
 A competitive 3-D fighting game spinoff, Final Fight Revenge, was released for Sega's Titan arcade hardware in 1999, which was followed by a home version for the Sega Saturn in Japan only.
 A 3D sequel titled Final Fight: Streetwise was released in 2006 for the PlayStation 2 and Xbox.
 A compilation called Final Fight: Double Impact which bundles the original Final Fight with Magic Sword released in 2010.